 Inter RAT mobility within NG-RAN is characterised further by the following:

 - The in-sequence and lossless handover is supported for the handover between RAN nodes of NG-RAN (eNB and gNB).

+- Both Xn and NG based inter-RAT handover between NG-RAN nodes is supported.
+Whether the handover is over Xn or CN is transparent to the UE.

-Inter RAT mobility between 5GC and EPC is characterised further by the following:
+Inter RAT mobility between 5GC and EPC is characterised by the following:

-- Both Xn and CN handover between E-UTRA connected to 5GC and NR is supported.
-The target RAT receives the UE NG-C context information and based on this information configures the UE with a complete RRC message and Full configuration (not delta).
-Whether the handover is over Xn or CN is transparent to the UE.Support for HO between NR and LTE connected to EPC depends on SA2 decisions and support of NGx with context mapping between 5GC and EPC.
-If supported, from RAN2 perspective, a “conventional” S1/NG based HO procedure is used where the target RAT receives the UE S1 context information and based on this information configures the UE with a complete RRC message and Full configuration (not delta).
+- The target RAT receives the UE NG-C context information and based on this information configures the UE with a complete RRC message and Full configuration (not delta).

 9.3.3 Measurements

 To be captured once agreements are made.

+9.3.4 Inter-System Data Forwarding

+The inter-System data forwarding from 5GS to EPS follows the following key principles: